 At South Valley Neurology, the team develops custom treatment plans tailored to each individual’s unique needs.
 After pinpointing the source of your discomfort, they might recommend:

 If conservative measures of care don’t ease your symptoms, surgical intervention may be necessary.

 To receive all-inclusive care for balance disorders, schedule an appointment at South Valley Neurology.
-Book a consultation online, or call the office in San Jose, California, for pediatric care or the office in Morgan Hill, California, for older children and adults today.
+Call the office to schedule an appointment today.